 Typically, a manufacturer's powertrain warranty lasts longer than a bumper-to-bumper warranty.
 Bumper-to-bumper warranties usually last around three years or 36,000 miles, while powertrain warranties remain in effect for about five years or 60,000 miles.

 However, a range of powertrain coverage terms exists among manufacturers.
-While the powertrain warranty on a Jaguar covers five years or 60,000 miles, Kia offers protection for 10 years or 100,000 miles.
+While the powertrain warranty on a Jaguar covers five years or 60,000 miles, Kia and Hyundai offer protection for 10 years or 100,000 miles.
 Lincoln and Cadillac provide six years or 70,000 miles of powertrain coverage.